fahimahammed/learn-postgresql/psql/advance.md

 );
 ```

 Constraints can be defined when a table is created or added later using the ALTER TABLE statement.
-Constraints can also be dropped using tthe ALTER TABLE statement.
+Constraints can also be dropped using the ALTER TABLE statement.

 ## Joins